MrBroma/Wiwino_project/README.md

 Data analysis was done with SQL.

 ### 2. This analysis is useful for understanding the global wine market and making commercial decisions.
-Data visualization was prepared with seaborn and plotly Marketing decisions according to sales globally
+Data visualization was prepared with seaborn and Plotly.
+Marketing decisions according to sales globally

 ### 3. Users can make a more informed decision about which wine to buy according to the type of grape, rating, and price